underworldcode/UWGeodynamics/docs/source/User Guide.rst

 Traction Condition (stress)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Another approach to model isostasy is to defined a stress at the base of the model.
+Another approach to model isostasy is to defined a certain stress at the base of the model.
 This is done using units of stress (derived SI units = pascal).
-The model will then maintain the stress by adjusting the flow across the border.
+The model will then maintain the denfined stress by adjusting the flow across the border/boundary.

 .. code:: python